-Regardless of which eligible Chase card you have in your wallet, the new dining hub is worth taking at least a look at, and probably advantage of, too, especially if you have Ultimate Rewards points that are burning a hole in your pocket.
+Regardless of which eligible Chase card you have in your wallet, the dining hub is worth taking at least a look at, and probably advantage of, too, especially if you have Ultimate Rewards points that are burning a hole in your pocket.
 While usually those Ultimate Rewards points are best spent on travel, where you often get the most value per point, it is a nice option to be able to spend the points on takeout.
-On top of this, the range offered by Tock is impressive, as are the new special events that Chase is providing to Sapphire cardholders.
+On top of this, the range offered by Tock is impressive, as are the special events that Chase is providing to Sapphire cardholders.

 Bottom line?
-If you have a Chase Sapphire, Chase Freedom, or Chase Ink card (some of the best Chase business cards), log in to the new dining hub today and check it out.
+If you have a Chase Sapphire, Chase Freedom, or Chase Ink card (some of the best Chase business cards), log in to the dining hub today and check it out.

 Related: Best Chase Credit Cards